In observance of Memorial Day, County offices will be closed Monday, May 30. For online services, visit our web page.

 Recorded Document Copy Fees:

-The legal description for a piece of property may be obtained from the Assessor’s office:
+The legal description and taxing jurisdiction information for a property may be obtained from the Assessor’s office:

 Phone: 303-660-7450